 Dedicated to the lifeline of Zurich's public transport system, the Tram Museum is a testimony of the city's urban development through the times.
 Occupying a former tram depot, the historic space houses a well-preserved collection of documents, archives and photographic evidence that trace the country's economic trajectory and industrial evolution.
 Witness tram cars built in the 20th Century, including the oldest vehicle dating back to 1897, as well as engines, authentic uniforms, ticket machines and model layouts.
 Take home unique postcards and souvenirs, along with a guaranteed memorable experience.

-The majestic Üetliberg is contained in the Albis hills that stretches over 15 kilometers (nine miles) to the south of the Swiss plateau.
-Towering over Zürich at roughly 870 meters (2855 feet) above sea level, it is the doorstep of the town.
-Follow hiking trails up the mountain that can be accessed by train, for panoramic views of north-central Switzerland, the Alps and Lake Zürich.
-During winter, the snow-capped range is ideal for skiing and sledding.
-The experience is enhanced by Bruno Weber's artistic work of imaginative figures that punctuate what is arguably the symbol of the city.
+The majestic Üetliberg mountain is nestled in the Albis chain, which stretches more than 15 kilometers (nine miles) to the south of the Swiss plateau.
+Towering over Zürich at roughly 870 meters (2855 feet) above sea level, it's like the city's doorstep.
+Follow hiking trails up the mountain or access the site by train for panoramic views of north-central Switzerland, the Alps, and Lake Zürich.
+During winter, the snow-capped range is ideal for skiing and sledding, making Üetliberg a top destination for both summer and winter sports enthusiasts.

 The Swiss artist Bruno Weber has made his own fantasy come true here.
 This sculptor makes larger than life, colorful animals which you can climb on, walk through, slide off, sit on and live in as well!
 The park is full of creatures which look as if they stepped straight out of a fairytale.
 Bruno Weber desired to share his fabulous artwork with the world and thus opened his vineyard to the public.
 You will find some of Weber's works on top of the Uetliberg.